orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

 console.log(myAppComponent._directive); // access to the _directive object definition to add or change AngularJS directive properties
 </pre>

-This allows you to still be able to still define AngularJS directive properties (such as &#8220;replace: true&#8221; for templates and the directive element).
+This allows you to still be able to still define AngularJS directive properties (such as &#8220;replace: true" for templates and the directive element).

 ### Pros